 My love for Canadian authors knows no bounds, and this book is one reason why.
 Love the adventurous perspective of the young protagonist as he is accidentally abandoned on the prairies in 1907.
 Highly recommend! – Lori Emilson- curriculum support teacher- Ashern, Manitoba

-I have received a HIGHLY RECOMMENDED review from the Canadian Review of Materials from reviewer Janet Foster.
-I am just THRILLED.
+Lost on the Prairie received a HIGHLY RECOMMENDED review from the Canadian Review of Materials from reviewer Janet Foster.
 You can read her review here.

 Local author MaryLou Driedger used her grandfather’s story to help her write Lost on the Prairie.
 He was left behind in a disconnected boxcar as the family traveled from Kansas to Saskatchewan.
 In Driedger’s mid-level novel, set in 1907, 12-year-old Peter Schmidt faces the same calamity.
 There’s plenty of action and suspense as Peter spends time with an Indigenous family, helps rescue a man from quicksand, and gets stranded on a broken Ferris wheel.
 Peter shows resourcefulness and courage as he faces numerous hazards and learns about places (including early Winnipeg) he never knew existed.
 Readers ages 8-12 will find excitement on every page as they trace Peter’s journey north.- Helen Norrie- Winnipeg Free Press – July 17th

 What an adventure!
 It starts off with a bang and the action doesn’t let up.
 I know lots of students in my grade 8 class who will enjoy this book.
 The back matter is equally fun to read because I got to learn about the author’s connection to the story and which parts were based on fact.
 The main character grows and changes through his adventures.
 Honestly, I read this book in a day because it was such fun and so hard to put down.
 It will be a welcome addition in any grade 4-8 classroom.
 This is a gem of a book!